pydoit/doit-tmp-doc/_sources/howtos/index.rst.txt

 - sync deep directory of files with

-    - put/update files in directory of files inteded to by synced to FTP/AWS S3/...
+    - put/update files in directory of files intended to by synced to FTP/AWS S3/...
     - put dodo.py into root of the tree
     - provide tasks: